amacgregor/allanmacgregor/src/pages/articles/2020-11-02---circuit-breaker-pattern-in-elixir/index.md

 ```
 **file**: [lib/circuit_breaker/api/github_jobs.ex](https://github.com/amacgregor/circuit_breaker_example/blob/main/lib/circuit_breaker/api/github_jobs.ex)

-All this connector is doing is making a request to `jobs.github.com` retrieving the json, parsing and returning the list of jobs.
+All this connector is doing is making a request to `jobs.github.com` retrieving the json, parsing, and returning the list of jobs.
 If we want to test this we can manually call `get_positions` on our console:

 ```elixir
 iex(1)> CircuitBreaker.Api.GithubJobs.get_positions